vitalibo/norma/docs/reference.md

 - `object`
 - `string`

+Each section below includes a conversion table that shows sample inputs, their inferred types, the resulting values, and any errors raised during coercion.

-These types have corresponding engine-specific types
+These types have corresponding engine-specific types:

 | JSON    | Python API | Pandas         | PySpark |
 |---------|------------|----------------|---------|